 Since 2009, Casa Cesilia has committed to an organic and balanced production which is sustainable and respectful to the environment.
 Not treating the vines with synthetic chemical products, results in healthier, more complex and higher quality wines.
 Also protected by the “Protected Designation of Origin of Alicante”, our wines comply with demanding quality and production requirements.

-As we are aware of the importance of meticulously caring for each step in the elaboration process of the wines, our team of oenologists are equipped with the most advanced viticulture techniques.
+Aware of the importance of carefully taking care of each step of the winemaking process, the team of oenologists are equipped with the most advanced viticulture techniques.
 Their objective is to bring out the qualities and peculiarities of the “Mediterranean terroir” where the vineyards are found.
 They have the complex task of transferring the magic of the “terroir” to the bottle.

-The indigenous Monastrell grape variety dominates and is the undisputed protagonist of the vineyards at the Casa Cesilia estate.
+The native Monastrell grape variety is the dominant one and the undisputed protagonist of the vineyards at the Casa Cesilia estate.
 In addition to this variety, Merlot, Cabernet Sauvignon, Petit Verdot and Syrah are also cultivated for the red wines, and Albariño, Macabeo, Muscatel, Malvasia and Sauvignon Blanc are grown for the white varieties.

 The texture of the soil, silt loam, has a high content of limestone rich in iron oxides that balances and reduces problems related to chlorosis which can be found on this type of soil.